 If you forget to take a dose of your medicine, take it as soon as you remember.
-Do not take more medicine in one day than your doctor tells you to.
 Do not take a double dose to make up for a forgotten dose.

 If you have any further questions on the use of this medicine, ask your doctor or pharmacist.